ozyurtf/cpu-scheduler/README.md

     | Releases the lock, and stores the value of 0 in the mutex lock variable.

   RET
-    | Returns, allowing other threads to attempt to acquire the lock.
+    | Returns.
+This allows other threads to attempt to acquire the lock.
 ```

 Okay with this new method, we now reduced the **busy waiting** by scheduling another process/thread instead when the lock is not available for a process.